brownman/SPSE/js/angular/intro.md

 what is Api-driven development ?
 -----
 - Application parts Are not bound together.
-Use whatever technology.
+Use whatever technology. just remember to define their language(Api).

 How Angular make the page loading faster ?
 -------
-- why build the html page on the server ?
+- why building the html page on the server ?
-- use Ajax for requesting .json data
-- build the html on the client side !
+- use Ajax for requesting .json data + build the html on the client side !

 How Angular helps structuring the application?
 ----
-- Modules: A modules describe its dependencies -> load a dependency only if module is loaded.
+- Modules: A modules describe its dependencies
+- a dependency is being loaded only if we currently need the module to be loaded.